growthcharts/bdsreader/README.md

 The `bdsreader` package is a lightweight package that

--   Reads JSON files with data coded according to the Basisdataset JGZ protocol;
+-   Reads and parses JSON data coded according to the Basisdataset JGZ protocol;
--   Validates the data against a JSON schema;
+-   Validates the data against the JSON schema;
--   Calculates the child’s D-score from individual Van Wiechen Schema (DDI) response;
+-   Calculates the child’s D-score from the Van Wiechen Schema (DDI) responses;
--   Adds Z-scores for height, weight, head circumference, BMI, weight-for-height and D-score measurements;
+-   Adds Z-scores for height, weight, head circumference, BMI, weight-for-height and D-score;
 -   Stores the result as a structured `tibble`.

-The main use of the `bdsreader` is to translate incoming API request that contain child data into data objects useful for `R` processing.
-The package is part of Joint Automatic Measurement and Evaluation System (JAMES) as developed by the Netherlands Organisation for Applied Scientific Research TNO.
+The main use of the `bdsreader` is to translate child data (incoming via an API request) into a data object useful for `R` processing.
+The package is part of Joint Automatic Measurement and Evaluation System (JAMES) developed by the Netherlands Organisation for Applied Scientific Research TNO.

 ## Installation